arthurgousset/evm/README.md

 | [`maxPriorityFeePerGas`](https://github.com/ethereum/execution-apis/blob/7907424db935b93c2fe6a3c0faab943adebe8557/graphql.json#L1890C13-L1891C125) | Incentive fee (or tip) per unit of gas paid to validators for the transaction to be included in a block.
 Minimum 1 wei, in practice 2 gwei-ish on Ethereum (see [live gas estimator](https://www.blocknative.com/gas-estimator)).                                                                                                                                                                                                      | ETH per unit of gas (in wei) |
 | [`maxFeePerGas`](https://github.com/ethereum/execution-apis/blob/7907424db935b93c2fe6a3c0faab943adebe8557/graphql.json#L1878C13-L1879C111)         | Maximum fee per unit of gas the transaction is allowed to pay.
 This serves as an upper-bound, so if less is paid because the base fee is lower than expected, then at most the sum of $\text{base fee} + \text{incentive fee}$ is paid per unit of gas.
 This is a way a to protect users from paying too much because of inflated base fees.
 If this is lower than the current base fee, then the transaction can become unmarketable. | ETH per unit of gas (in wei) |

-[^1]`baseFeePerGas` is not a parameter specified by the user.
+[^1]: `baseFeePerGas` is not a parameter specified by the user.
 It's a dynamic parameter given by the network that can change from block to block.

 There are useful RPC methods to help estimate transaction fees: